clerk/javascript/packages/backend-core/README.md

   <br />
 </p>

-In essence, the client should supply these key functions in the Clerk [Base](./src/Base.ts#47) and [ClerkBackendAPI](./src/api/ClerkBackendAPI.ts) classes:
+In essence, the client should supply these key functions in the Clerk [Base](./src/Base.ts#47) and [ClerkBackendApi](./src/api/ClerkBackendApi.ts) classes:

 1. Public key import `importKeyFunction`.
 2. JWT signature verification `verifySignatureFunction`.
 3. Base64 decoding `decodeBase64Function`.
 4. HTTP fetching utility for the API resource management `ClerkFetcher`.

-After supplying those in the `Base` and `ClerkBackendAPI` classes, you can use all the Clerk utilities required for the SDK business logic.
+After supplying those in the `Base` and `ClerkBackendApi` classes, you can use all the Clerk utilities required for the SDK business logic.

 ## Usage